changhsinlee/changhsinlee.github.io/_posts/2017-12-30-install-pyspark-windows-jupyter.md

 3. Add environment variables: the environment variables let Windows find where the files are when we start the PySpark kernel.
 You can find the environment variable settings by putting "environ..." in the search box.

-    The variables to be added are, in my example,
+    The variables to add are, in my example,

     | Name | Value |
     |------|-------|